iamevn/wordy/README.md

     5/3   | EXIT
     ---   | NOP

-2/3 maps to the same instruction as 4/9 (VALUE) and any ratio not explicitly mapped to an instruction is a NOP.

 # Example cat program:
     Honestly this is very easy, much more simple than some.